reiphoNi9iey3qu/freebsd-update-probe/README.md

   https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=258863

 freebsd-update-probe.sh was originally pushed to GitHub March 24 2022,
 there have been a few minor improvements since.
+See Version below.

 Finally, I hope you find freebsd-update-probe.sh useful.
 ```